Molecular Nature and Functional Role of Dendritic Voltage-Gated Ion Channels

 Ca2+ regulation of potassium channel function

-Jonathan Murphy found that Ca2+ entry mediated by the voltage-gated Ca2+ channel subunit Cav2.3 regulates Kv4.2 function both in a heterologous expression system and endogenously in CA1 pyramidal neurons through Ca2+-binding auxiliary subunits known as K+ channel–interacting proteins (KChIPs).
-KChIPs are calcium-sensing molecules containing four EF-hands, which are dysregulated in several diseases and disorders, including epilepsy, Huntington's disease, and Alzheimer's disease.
-We identified Cav2.3 as a Kv4.2–interacting protein in a proteomic screen and confirmed Cav2.3-Kv4.2 complex association using several techniques.
-Murphy characterized a KChIP–independent interaction between Cav2.3 and Kv4.2 using immunofluorescence colocalization, coimmunoprecipitation, electron microscopy, FRAP, and FRET.
-We found that Ca2+ entry via Cav2.3 increases Kv4.2–mediated whole-cell current in part as a result of an increase in Kv4.2 surface expression.
+Jonathan Murphy found that Ca2+ entry mediated by the voltage-gated Ca2+ channel subunit Cav2.3 regulates Kv4.2 function both in a heterologous expression system and endogenously in CA1 pyramidal neurons through Ca2+ binding to auxiliary subunits known as K+ channel–interacting proteins (KChIPs).
+KChIPs are calcium-sensing molecules containing four EF-hands, which are dysregulated in several diseases and disorders including epilepsy, Huntington’s disease, and Alzheimer’s disease.
+He characterized a KChIP–independent interaction between Cav2.3 and Kv4.2 using immunofluorescence colocalization, coimmunoprecipitation, electron microscopy, (FRAP (fluorescence recovery after photobleaching), and FRET (fluorescence resonance energy transfer).
+We found that Ca2+ entry via Cav2.3 increases Kv4.2–mediated whole-cell current, which is attributable in part to an increase in Kv4.2 surface expression.
 In hippocampal neurons, pharmacological block of Cav2.3 reduced whole-cell IA.
-We also found a reduction in whole-cell IA in Cav2.3 KO mice mouse neurons, with a loss of the characteristic dendritic IA gradient.
-Furthermore, the loss of Cav2.3 function leads to the enhancement of AMPA receptor–mediated synaptic currents and NMDA receptor–mediated spine Ca2+ influx.
-The findings reveal that an intermolecular Cav2.3–Kv4.2 complex impacts synaptic integration in CA1 hippocampal neurons.
+We also found a reduction in whole-cell IA in Cav2.3 knockout (KO) mice mouse neurons with a loss of the characteristic dendritic IA gradient.
+Furthermore, the Cav2.3–Kv4.2 complex was found to regulate the size of synaptic currents and spine Ca2+ transients.
+The results reveal an intermolecular Cav2.3–Kv4.2 complex impacting synaptic integration in CA1 hippocampal neurons.
+To directly test whether the binding interaction of Cav2.3 and Kv4.2 is required for Cav2.3 regulation of Kv4.2 function, we have worked toward developing tools to disrupt the Cav2.3–Kv4.2 interaction while sparing the expression of Cav2.3.

 - Heather Cameron, Section on Neuroplasticity, NIMH, Bethesda, MD